strapi/strapi/docs/v3.x/migration-guide/migration-guide-3.2.3-to-3.2.4.md

 }
 ```

-That's it now you can follow the basic [version update guide](../guides/update-version.md).
+That's it, now you can follow the basic [version update guide](../guides/update-version.md).